paucablop/dtu.prosys/README.md

 ## Installation 💻
 ### Dependencies
-This project is build targetting Python >= 3.7, in order to be compatible with the python distribution in Google Colab.
+This project is build targetting Python >= 3.7 to ensure compatibility with Google Colab.

 ### User installation ```pip```